binkley/modern-java-practices/README.md

 * See the "Tips" section of [Gradle or Maven](#use-gradle-or-maven)
-* With GitHub actions, consider adding a tool such as [Dependabot](https://dependabot.com/), which automatically files GitHub issues for known dependency vulnerabilities
+* With GitHub actions, consider adding a tool such as [Dependabot](https://dependabot.com/), which automatically files GitHub issues for known dependency vulnerabilities.
+  See [earlier in this document](#dependabot) for an example
 * Unfortunately, the Gradle ecosystem is not a mature as the Maven ecosystem for validating plugins/dependencies.
 For example, if you enable checksum verifications in Gradle, many or most of your plugin and/or dependency